 Babies "wake up" and can be fussy.
 It is very normal for your baby to want to cluster feed at or around 20 - 24 hours.
 The best thing to do during this normal time is to feed your baby on cue (see "Baby Feeding Cues") as much as possible.
 Your baby is making up for the sleepy period and preparing your body to make more milk in the next couple of days.
 Besides putting the baby to the breast, you can hand express your milk and give your baby your expressed milk.
-Mom, dad, partner or another support person can put the baby skin-toskin as much as possible.
-Burp your baby before feeding, in between breasts and after feeding.
+Parents or support persons can put the baby skin-to-skin as much as possible.
+Before and after feeding, burp your baby between your breasts.